-Pharisees were a Jewish sect at the turn of the millennium.
-They practiced strict observance of both the traditional and written religious laws.
-The “experts in the law” were likely law experts and teachers within the Pharisee sect.
-Being a Pharisee was difficult.
-They were often uptight as they were the gatekeepers of a society that seemed to become increasingly secular.
-They knew the laws, they sought to obey them, they taught the laws to others, yet the others weren’t interested.
-At the same time, they had to answer to an overarching, heathen Roman government.
-And, they were in competition with a liberal, intelligent, attractive teacher named Jesus who welcomed anyone, even tax collectors and sinners.
-All very frustrating!
+Pharisees were a Jewish sect 2000 years ago.
+They strictly observed the traditional and written religious laws.
+The “experts in the law” were within the Pharisee sect.
+Pharisees were often uptight as they were the gatekeepers of a society that seemed to become secularized.
+They knew the laws, and they taught the laws to others, yet others weren’t interested.
+They also had to answer to a heathen, overarching Roman government.
+But most troubling, they felt in competition with a liberal, intelligent, attractive teacher—Jesus—who welcomed anyone.
+All so frustrating!

-As a person who has gone to church most Sundays of my whole life, one could say I am a strict participant in the Christian faith.
-I would be lying if I said I never look down my nose at people whose lives seem far from God.
-At times, I feel stuck in what I have learned is the proper Christian life—not feeling free in Jesus.
-Like an uptight Pharisee!
+As a person who has gone to church most Sundays of my life, I suppose I am very religious.
+I admit I have looked down at people who seem far from God.
+At times, I feel stuck in what I’ve learned is being a good person of faith.
+Yeah, like an uptight Pharisee.

-But, personally, it is greatly liberating for me to realize it, to repent of a Pharis-aical attitude, and to re-connect with God as a free man.
+But, how liberating to realize that, to repent of it, and to re-connect with God.

 Wondering how?
 Click here: Searching?
 Consider this….